Shikaga/PitchBlackAnalysis/index.md

 Jack also has a crucial role to play later in the film, where Johns decides to ask Riddick to "triage" Jack to save the rest of the group.
 Why precisely Johns would make this offer isn't exactly clear.
 Perhaps he doesn't understand Riddick very well.
 But Riddick quite clearly states that there is a line that he won't cross and Johns flew way over it.

 After dispatching Johns, Riddick returns to the group, informing them of what happened.
-When Jack starts to get upset about losing him, Riddick simply says, "Don't you cry for Johns.
-Don't you dare".
+When Jack starts to get upset about losing him, Riddick simply says, `"Don't you cry for Johns.
+Don't you dare"`.

 The other characters, while minor roles, are still very likeable.
 None of them really conform to typical stereotype roles, and they all have a little bit to contribute to the film.
 While inevitable, you do feel a little sorry for each of them as they are dispatched, albeit normally at their own hands for not doing as they are told.

+ALL BELOW HERE IS ROUGH DRAFT